seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 {% endhighlight %}
 </p>
 <p>
-Now we will set up the parameters for the experiments, such as the data fractions we want to use and how many trials at each data fraction we want to run.
-We will use log-spacing for the data fractions (the horizontal axis of each of the three plots) so that when plotted on a log scale the data points will be evenly separated.
+Now, we will set up the parameters for the experiments, such as the data fractions we want to use and how many trials at each data fraction we want to run.
+We will use log-spacing for the data fractions (the horizontal axis of each of the three plots) so that when plotted on a log scale, the data points will be evenly separated.
 We will use 50 trials at each data fraction so that we can sample a reasonable spread on each quantity at each data fraction.
 </p>

 <p>
-Fairlearn's fairness definitions are rigid and do not exactly match the definition we used in the Engine.
+Fairlearn's fairness definitions are rigid and do not exactly match the definition we used in the engine.
 To approximate the same definition of disparate impact as ours, we use their definition of demographic parity with a ratio bound of four different values.
 We will show later that we can change our constraint to match theirs exactly, and the results we find do not change significantly.
 </p>
 <p>
 Each trial in an experiment is independent of all other trials, so parallelization can speed experiments up enormously. <code class='highlight'>n_workers</code> is how many parallel processes will be used for running the experiments.
 Set this parameter to however many CPUs you want to use.
-Note: using 7 CPUs, this entire script takes 5-10 minutes to run on an M1 Macbook Air.
+Note: using 7 CPUs, this entire script takes 5–10 minutes to run on an M1 Macbook Air.
 The results for each experiment we run will be saved in subdirectories of <code class='highlight'>results_dir</code>.
 </p>

 <p>